School Breakfast Program (10.553)

 Records

-Schools must maintain full and accurate records of the breakfast program.
-Such records shall be retained for a period of 3 years after the end of the fiscal year to which they pertain, except that if audit findings have not been resolved, records shall be retained beyond the 3 year period until audit findings have been resolved.
+Schools must maintain full and accurate records of their breakfast programs.
+Such records must be retained for a period of 3 years after the end of the fiscal year to which they pertain, except that if audit findings have not been resolved, records must be retained beyond the 3-year period until audit findings have been resolved.

 Financial Information